bhlaing/MyMonashApp/README.md

 [Failed CI to as proof can be found in this pull request](https://github.com/bhlaing/MyMonashApp/pull/1)

 ### Acknowledgement
-I would like to thank PK Heng, Linden Darling and Damien Smith for providing me with this opportunity.
+I would like to thank PK Heng, Linden Darling and Damien Smith from Monash University for providing me with this opportunity.